JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7937 days**.

-And here is a just a random fact -  **The most expensive shoes in the world are ruby slippers located in Harrods in London, which cost $1.6 million, has a full time security guard.
-The shoes are made from platinum thread and has 642 rubies in them.
-It took over 700 hours to produce the shoe**.
+And here is a just a random fact -  **It would take 29 million years for a car travelling 100 miles per hour to reach the nearest star**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)